-As stated in the HSEEP Guidance (2020), the Exercise Planning Team is responsible for and manages exercise design, development, conduct, and evaluation.
-The Exercise Planning Team will use exercise priorities and guidance from senior leaders to determine exercise objectives and core capabilities to be assessed, create a plausible scenario to assess them, and develop required documentation to support the exercise.
+As stated in HSEEP, the EPT is responsible for and manages exercise design, development, conduct, and evaluation.
+The EPT will use exercise priorities and guidance from senior leaders to determine exercise objectives and core capabilities to be assessed, create a plausible scenario to assess them, and develop required documentation to support the exercise.

-The Exercise Planning Team ensures the exercise supports the Co-Directors' guidance, validates capabilities, and stresses systems and processes within the parameters of the extent of play agreement (XPA).
-The Exercise Planning Team includes the Exercise Co-Directors or their designated representative (Army and FEMA), installation representatives, the State CSEPP Exercise Officer or other State representatives, emergency management representatives from the CSEPP communities, and representatives from other response agencies, as appropriate.
-Exercise Planning Team representatives should have the authority to make decisions and commit personnel and resources.
+The EPT ensures the exercise supports the co-directors' guidance, validates capabilities, and stresses systems and processes within the parameters of the extent of play agreement (XPA).
+The EPT includes the exercise co-directors or their designated representative (Army and FEMA), installation representatives, the state CSEPP exercise officer or other state representatives, emergency management representatives from the CSEPP communities, and representatives from other response agencies, as appropriate.
+EPT representatives should have the authority to make decisions and commit personnel and resources.